brave/web-discovery-project/modules/web-discovery-project/sources/README.md

 # Web Discovery Project Overview

-*Web Discovery Project* is a methodology and system developped by Brave but heavily inspired by Cliqz's [Human Web](https://0x65.dev/blog/2019-12-03/human-web-collecting-data-in-a-socially-responsible-manner.html), we recommend to check the blog post as additional material even though there are, and will be, significant departures as *WDP* evolves.
+*Web Discovery Project* is a methodology and system developed by Brave but heavily inspired by Cliqz's [Human Web](https://0x65.dev/blog/2019-12-03/human-web-collecting-data-in-a-socially-responsible-manner.html), we recommend to check the blog post as additional material even though there are, and will be, significant departures as *WDP* evolves.

 ## Motivation